JoseEspinosa/EBI_cancer_workshop_visualization/README.md

 gof_nmf <- assessNumberSignatures(mm, 2:6, nReplicates = 5)

 ```
+*Note: how many number of signature we need to include to get the maximun part of the variance.
+We could use 3, 4 or 5.
+Take into account for the model in the nmf.
+I use 3 like in the tutorial!*

 These parameter choices have been made to keep the running time short for this practical !